randyhongg/randyhongg.github.io/_pages/about.md

 <div style="text-align: justify; text-align-last: justify; margin-bottom: 2rem;">

 Ph.D. student in the Neuroscience Graduate Group at the University of California, Davis.
-Graduated Summa Cum Laude with Honors from Hobart and William Smith Colleges with a Bachelor of Science in Computational Neuroscience and a minor in Physics.
+Graduated Summa Cum Laude with Joint Honors from Hobart and William Smith Colleges with a Bachelor of Science in Computational Neuroscience and a minor in Physics.

 </div>